(Disclosure: Some of the links below may be affiliate links)

 Houses are not available to rent

 It is the case for us in the region of our choice.
 In our selection, we have found only two or three houses that met our requirements.
-On the other hand, we have more than ten that were available to buy.
+On the other hand, we have more than ten available to buy.

 Buying requires funds